 Keeping Things Clean:

 Additional precautions have been implemented to further clean and disinfect all surfaces such as vans, rafts, aircraft interiors, door handles, paddles, etc. And you will see guides frequently cleaning items throughout trips.
-All staff will have food-handlers certifications and be following the similar food service protocols that are required of restaurants.

 And of course, there will be a LOT of handwashing and hand sanitizing.
 Be ready to hear “wash your hands everyone!” regularly : ).